MarlinFirmware/MarlinDocumentation/_configuration/configuration.md

 ```cpp
 #define EEPROM_SETTINGS
 ```
-Commands like `M92` only change the settings in volatile memory, so these settings may be lost when the machine is powered off.
-This option enables the built-in EEPROM to preserve these settings across reboots.
+Commands like `M92` only change the settings in volatile memory, and these settings are lost when the machine is powered off.
+With this option enabled, Marlin uses the built-in EEPROM to preserve settings across reboots.
 Settings saved to EEPROM (with `M500`) are loaded automatically whenever the machine restarts (and in most setups, when connecting to a host), overriding the defaults set in the configuration files.
 This option is highly recommended, as it makes configurations easier to manage.

 The EEPROM-related commands are: